 On-the-job training is a process in which the employee observes and practices a task while performing his or her job.
-This method is a mainstay of training in the hospitality industry.
-Planned training sessions must be incorporated into on-the-job training if this approach is to be successful.
-This method trains the new employee to perform tasks on an as-needed basis; the employee learns a skill only when he or she has to use it on the job.
-With this method, however, the demands of the business come first, and training takes a back seat.
+This method has been a mainstay of training in the hospitality industry.
+The planning and development of a training program and the organization of training sessions must be incorporated into on-the-job training if they are to be successful.
+This method trains the new employee to perform tasks on an "as-needed" basis: the employee learns a skill only when he or she has to use it on the job.
+With this method, however, the demands of the business come first, and training takes a backseat.
 A consequence of failing to follow through is that the employee is never taught the correct procedures for performing a task.
-When this occurs, it means that the ground on which a good training program is founded-planning, development, organization, delivery, and follow-up procedures-is undermined.
+When this occurs, it means that the ground on which a good training program is founded-planning, development, organization, delivery, and follow-up procedures-has been undermined.
 The consequence is an employee who does not have all the skills necessary to do the most efficient job.